yashikapatil27/Calorie-Counter-Application/README.md

 The primary goal is to offer a simple, intuitive tool for personal health management by storing and retrieving dietary data from a MongoDB database.

 ## Features
-- **User Registration**: Simple registration and authentication to maintain personalized logs.
-- **Food Log**: Add and manage food entries with calorie counts and nutritional values.
-- **Caloric Analysis**: Calculate and analyze daily, weekly, and monthly caloric intake.
-- **MongoDB Backend**: Efficient data storage and retrieval using MongoDB to support scalability.

-## Technologies Used

-- **Python**: The primary programming language used for the application logic and backend operations.
-- **Kivy**: A Python framework for developing multi-touch applications, used for creating the graphical user interface (GUI) of the application.
-- **MongoDB**: A NoSQL database for storing user information, meal entries, and food database, providing efficient data retrieval and storage.
-- **BSON**: Binary JSON format used for data storage and retrieval in MongoDB.
-- **hashlib**: Python library for secure password hashing using SHA-256 algorithm.
-- **datetime**: Python module for handling date and time, used to manage meal entries and calculate total calories consumed on specific dates.

-## Features

 - **User Registration**: Users can create accounts with a username and password, ensuring secure access to their meal data.
 - **User Login**: Allows registered users to log in and access their meal tracking functionalities.
 - **Meal Tracking**: